jayllo-c/tp/docs/DeveloperGuide.md

 **Command:** `import`<br>
 **More information on usage:** <a href="UserGuide.md#import">Importing Persons</a>

 The import command requires the use of an external CSV file.
-The test cases below assume that the tests are run on a Windows system, and that the CSV file is located at the path `C:/file.csv`.
+The test cases below assume that the tests are run on a Windows system, and that the CSV file is located at the path `C:\path\to\file.csv`.
 Please modify the filepath accordingly based on where your file is stored and your operating system.

 <box type="info" seamless>
 On Window systems, you can right-click the file and copy the file path, remember to remove the double quotes. <br> On MacOS, you can drag the file into the terminal to get the file path. <br>On Linux, you can use the <code>pwd</code> command to get the current directory and append the file name to it.